Jdoyle5254/workdayscheduler-w5/README.md

 ## Credits
 Endless moments, well moments.js; the TA's and our Instructor Lori for all the support and patience.
 Also the best tutor who answers all my questions.
+Oh yes, and of course Font Awesome: https://fontawesome.com/icons?d=gallery and Google.

 ## License
 MIT License